gcause/OpenNNFX/README.md

 combined with the risk management practices as taught by the full-time trader Patrick Victor known simply as VP.

-To learn more about NNFX please go to the one source of truth for NNFX, <a href="https://nononsenseforex.com" target="_new">VP's website.</a>
+To learn more about NNFX please go to the one source of truth for NNFX, <a href="https://nononsenseforex.com" target="_blank">VP's website.</a>

-VP has published over 200 videos and podcasts that he has made available to the public explaining exactly what NNFX is over on his <a href="https://www.youtube.com/@NoNonsenseForex" target=_new>YouTube channel</a>.
+VP has published over 200 videos and podcasts that he has made available to the public explaining exactly what NNFX is over on his <a href="https://www.youtube.com/@NoNonsenseForex" target="_blank">YouTube channel</a>.

 If you would like to save yourself some time rather than go through the 200+ videos and podcasts that VP has published.
-VP has licensed his intellectual property and together with his good friend Dan from <a href="https://stonehillforex.com" target="_new">Stonehill Forex</a> has published a <a href="https://stonehillforex.com/stonehill-forex-201-advanced-course/" target="_new">comprehensive course on NNFX</a> that condenses all that knowledge.
+VP has licensed his intellectual property and together with his good friend Dan from <a href="https://stonehillforex.com" target="_blank">Stonehill Forex</a> has published a <a href="https://stonehillforex.com/stonehill-forex-201-advanced-course/" target="_blank">comprehensive course on NNFX</a> that condenses all that knowledge.

-My name is Grant Cause and I have been a member of the NNFX community for quite some time and was looking for a way of giving back to the NNFX community and hence <a href="https://opennnfx.com" target="_new">OpenNNFX</a> was created.
+My name is Grant Cause and I have been a member of the NNFX community for quite some time and was looking for a way of giving back to the NNFX community and hence <a href="https://opennnfx.com" target="_blank">OpenNNFX</a> was created.

 Please note I am not associated or affiliated with the No Nonsense Forex or Stonhill Forex brands in any way.